 This programme is targeted at Singapore citizens aged 35 and above, who earn not more than $2,000 per month.
 Persons with disabilities who earn no more than $2,000 a month can also qualify if they are aged 13 and above.

-The eligible courses are subsidised up to 95% and participants can claim a training allowance of $4.50 per training hour, provided if the training is relevant to their job and they complete and pass the course.
+The eligible courses are subsidised up to 95% and participants can claim a training allowance of $6 per training hour (was previously $4.50), provided if the training is relevant to their job and they complete and pass the course.

 Eligible courses include all Singapore Workforce Skills Qualifications (WSQ) courses (here’s a list of WSQ course providers), approved Academic Continuing Education and Training (CET) courses by ITEs and polytechnics, and Certifiable Skills Training Courses accredited by SkillsFuture Singapore.